 The summary on the number of direct supplier mills supplying CPO and PK is tabulated below:

-As of 31st Dec 2021, total CPO and PK supplying mills is 9 (4 own mills+5 third party mills)
+As of 31st Dec 2022, total CPO and PK supplying mills is 8 consisting of 4 own mills and 4 third party mills.
+The breakdown of these 4 third-party mills is as per below:

 - 1 mill supplying CPO only